Franklin D. Roosevelt and civil rights

 Franklin D. Roosevelt's relationship with Civil Rights was a complicated one.
 While he was popular among African Americans, Catholics and Jews, he has in retrospect received heavy criticism for the ethnic cleansing of Mexican Americans in the 1930s known as the Mexican Repatriation and his internment of Japanese Americans during the Second World War.
 From its creation under the National Housing Act of 1934 signed into law by Roosevelt, official Federal Housing Administration (FHA) property appraisal underwriting standards to qualify for mortgage insurance had a whites-only requirement excluding all racially mixed neighborhoods or white neighborhoods in proximity to black neighborhoods, and the FHA used its official mortgage insurance underwriting policy explicitly to prevent school desegregation.

 Mexican Repatriation

-From his first term until 1939 Roosevelt continued the Mexican Repatriation policies of Hoover, which scholars today contend was a form of ethnic cleansing towards Mexican Americans.
-Over one million Mexican Americans were deported to Mexico in the 1930s even though over sixty percent of them were born in the United States.
+From his first term until 1939, the Mexican Repatriation started by President Herbert Hoover continued under Roosevelt, which some scholars today contend was a form of ethnic cleansing towards Mexican Americans.
+Roosevelt ended federal involvement in the deportations.
+After 1934, the number of deportations fell by approximately 50 percent.
+However, Roosevelt did not attempt to suppress the deportations on a local or state level.
 Mexican Americans were the only group within the United States explicitly excluded from New Deal benefits.